-A formal evaluation is conducted in Tevera (https://mtsu.tevera.app/#/logon) at the end of a student's field placement.
+A final evaluation is conducted in Tevera (https://mtsu.tevera.app/#/logon) at the end of a student's practicum placement.
 The educational competencies and behaviors with associated tasks established in the student's learning contract provide the criteria against which the student's progress is assessed.
-The Foundation and the Concentration Field Education Learning Contract and Evaluation forms provide space for recording competency-specific and general evaluative assessments.
+The Generalist and the Advanced Generalist Practicum Education Learning Contract forms provide space for recording competency-specific and general evaluative assessments.

-The field practicum is graded on a "pass" or "fail" basis.
-The Field Instructor recommends a grade to the Field Liaison.
-However, it is the Field Liaison, as a faculty member, who is ultimately responsible for assigning the grade and submitting it to the university.
+The practicum is graded on a "pass" or "fail" basis.
+The Practicum Instructor recommends a grade to the Practicum Liaison.
+However, it is the Practicum Liaison, as a faculty member, who is ultimately responsible for assigning the grade and submitting it to the university.
 In addition to the above evaluation of learning, the student is also asked at the end of the placement to provide feedback on the learning experience.
-The Student Evaluation of Internship form in Tevera documents students' assessments of the field learning opportunities and the field instruction received at the placement site.
+The Student Evaluation of Internship form in Tevera documents students' assessments of the practicum learning opportunities and the practicum instruction received at the placement site.

-Change of Field Practicum
+Change of Practicum Process